KFWB

 KFWB (980 AM) is a commercial radio station in Los Angeles, California.
-It airs a classic Regional Mexican music format.
-KFWB is owned by Lotus Communications.
+KFWB is owned by Lotus Communications, and airs a classic regional Mexican music radio format.
 The station has a colorful history, being the radio voice of Warner Bros.
-Studios in the early days of broadcasting, and a long-time Group W/CBS radio station from 1966 to 2016.
-It has kept the same call sign throughout its nearly 100-year history.
+Studios in the early days of broadcasting, and a long-time Group W (later CBS Radio) station from 1966 to 2016.
+It has kept the same call sign throughout its 100-year history.

 KFWB broadcasts with 5,000 watts of power from a non-directional antenna shared with KLAC on North Indiana Avenue near Lincoln Park in Eastside Los Angeles.
-The studios and offices are on Barham Boulevard, near the Universal City complex.
+The station's studios and offices are on Barham Boulevard, near the Universal City complex.